• Home

 Haiku is an ancient Japanese poetic form with strict rules around the amount of syllables and lines it uses.
 This is to enhance the beauty of minimalism and precision, which is known to be an essential part of Classical Japanese expression in both Culture and Art.

 In the workshop you will be able to dive deeper into this artform with guidance from specialists, and have a try at writing your own poem.
-This can be done in any language as long as you follow the original rules of the Haiku format.
-So come by the workshop and bring your artistic muse along, to create beautiful poetry!
+This can be done in any language as long as you follow the Haiku format.
+So come and bring your artistic muse along, to create beautiful poetry!

 Haiku Danmark's website